 For many Americans, the winter season is synonymous with the holidays, especially Christmas.
-While the West has its own holiday traditions—like decorating the home inside and out, exchanging presents, and feasting on seasonal meals and treats—the Japanese celebrate with traditions of their own.
+While the West has its own holiday traditions-like decorating the home inside and out, Santa Claus delivering presents, and feasting on seasonal meals and treats-the Japanese celebrate with traditions of their own.

 Japanese Christmas traditions differ from those celebrated in places like Europe and America, but for everyone it's a season for spreading happiness.
+In particular, KFC in Japan for Christmas celebrations is one of the major highlights throughout the holiday season.
 Read on to learn how they celebrate Christmas in Japan!

 Many Americans see the holidays as a time for family, but such is not the case in Japan.
 Rather than being a religious celebration or national holiday, Christmas in Japan is more of an occasion for couples and occasionally friends.

 While schools are closed Christmas Day, it’s often a normal working day for professionals.
 What’s more, the giving and receiving of cards and gifts among family members is more of a New Years activity.